facultyofmusic/convolute/README.md

 - animate convolution process.
 - convolution algorithm optimization:

-...The current function used to convolute two functions is slow because it was ...meant to be a quick hand-waving solution with computational complexity of ...O(n^2).
-It can easily be changed to a O(n) algorithm by taking into account ...the finite differences between each step of increase in N.
+...The current function used to convolute two functions is slow because it was..
+...meant to be a quick hand-waving solution with computational complexity of..
+...O(n^2).
+It can easily be changed to a O(n) algorithm by taking into account..
+...the finite differences between each step of increase in N.

 - make multiple (more than one) custom functions work.